ElMassimo/capybara-compose/docs/api/index.md

 Useful for changing the timeout for commands that do not take a `:wait` keyword argument.

 - **Arguments**:
-  -  `{Numeric} seconds`: the default maximum wait time for retried commands
+  -  `seconds {Numeric}`: the default maximum wait time for retried commands

 - **Example**:
   ```ruby